 Amex Business Gold: Get 4X Membership Rewards® points on the 2 select categories where your business spent the most each month*

 Amex Business Platinum: 5x points on select purchases

 Both cards earn American Express Membership Rewards Points.
-But, you’ll need to pick which earning option is more lucrative for you.
+However, you’ll need to pick which earning option is more lucrative for you.

 American Express Business Gold Card